-- (8) Provides performance management feedback and advice to Headquarters program elements. - (9) Reviews, consolidates, and transmits the NNSA quarterly PMM data to DOE OCFO. - c.
+(8) Provides performance management feedback and advice to Headquarters program elements.

+- (9) Reviews, consolidates, and transmits the NNSA quarterly PMM data to DOF OCFO. - c.
 Director, Office of Cost Estimating and Program Evaluation (CEPE). - (1) Evaluates cost and schedule baselines of Major Atomic Energy Defense Acquisitions (MAEDAs) against their performance baselines. - (2) Reports any major MAEDA programmatic deviations from the FYNSP to the Administrator and Principal Deputy Administrator. - (3) Provides data and support as identified in the Evaluation guidance documents, or as requested by NNSA elements. - d.
-Director, Office of Policy and Strategic Planning. - (1) Supports NNSA elements in development of APGs. - (2) Reviews APGs in order to ensure alignment with NNSA strategic plans and U.S. national security policy drivers. - (3) Identifies and tracks the APGs. - e.
-NNSA Elements. - (1) Understand the requirements of the PPBE Evaluation phase. - (2) Produce element-specific products that fulfill PPBE Evaluation phase requirements (quality performance measures, credible Program Managers Reviews, and timely and accurate PMM reporting). - (3) Document and use consistent internal control procedures that provide evidence to substantiate the accuracy of reported results to auditors.
+Director, Office of Policy, and Strategic Planning. - (1) Supports NNSA elements in development of APGs. - (2) Reviews APGs in order to ensure alignment with NNSA strategic plans and U.S. national security policy drivers. - (3) Identifies and tracks the APGs.

+e.
+NNSA Elements.

+- (1) Produce element-specific products that fulfill PPBE Evaluation phase requirements (quality performance measures, credible Program Managers Reviews, and timely and accurate PMM reporting). - (2) Document and use consistent internal control procedures that provide evidence to substantiate the accuracy of reported results to auditors.